 Science Central

-Science Central continues its partnership with AWS to provide eight Special Abilities Days.
-The massive interactive museum changes its programming on these days to lower the overall volume, increase light in darker exhibits, have more staff on hand, provide additional demonstrations and more.
+Science Central continues its partnership with AWS to provide Disability Days throughout the year that are free to attend.
+The massive interactive museum changes its programming on these days to lower ambient sound levels, increase light in darker exhibits, have more staff on hand, access to a sensory room, provide additional demonstrations with extra tactile stimulation, and more.

 Taylor's Dream

 Taylor’s Dream in Kreager Park, off North River Road, is Indiana’s first Boundless Playground.
 The playground incorporates three levels of play, making sure kids of all ages and abilities enjoy their visit.
-The Beta Pod, designed for kids ages 2-12, includes multi-sensory fun in a T-Rex skeleton and an outdoor digital play system.
+The Beta Pod, designed for kids aged 2-12, includes multi-sensory fun in a T-Rex skeleton and an outdoor digital play system.
+The Alpha Pod, designed for kids aged 2-5, provides opportunities for parallel play, group, and solitary play.
+It also encourages role playing, socialization and creative, imaginative play.
+The Gamma Pod, designed for older kids aged 5-12, offers broader opportunities for parallel play, group, and solitary play.
+Motion is an important aspect of play in this area.

 Jackson R. Lehman Family YMCA

 The Jackson R. Lehman Family YMCA off of St. Joe Center Road was built with a unique sensory room.
 The room is meant to be visually, audibly and tactically soothing, with several customizable features.
 Visitors have described it as a “miracle room,” having the ability to immediately calm anyone who steps through its door, especially those overwhelmed by a sensory overload.
-The room has five stations: a ball pit with a projected lava lamp, a massage chair, colorful tendrils that provide comfort and security, bubble tubes (pictured above) and colorful tiles.
+The room is a therapeutic space with specialized equipment that is purposefully designed and utilized for soothing sensory stimulation.

 Theatres